Lovette-Duke/data-analysis-on-donor-data/README.md

-This is and exploratory data analysis done on a hypothetical Donor dataset.
+This is an exploratory data analysis done on a hypothetical Donor dataset.

 Findings and Recommendations
 The following insights can be drawn from the analysis and visualizations: